jomco/eduhub-rio-mapper/CLI.md

 execute-verbose
 : Sends the request to RIO so that it will be executed, and also prints the request xml file to standard output.

-These entities are available: "education-specification", "program", and "course".
+These ENTITY options are available: "education-specification", "program", and "course".